For Patients & Caregivers

-Conjugated Linoleic Acid (CLA) is commonly found in dairy products and beef, and is made by microbes that live within the gut of certain animals.
-It is found throughout the body.
-CLA may regulate cholesterol levels and may help to disrupt cancer cell replication.
-Although CLA is marketed as a weight loss product, studies on CLA for this purpose show mixed results.
+CLA is commonly found in dairy products and beef, and is made by microbes that live within the gut of certain animals.
+It is found throughout the body and may regulate cholesterol levels and help disrupt cancer cell replication.
+Although CLA is marketed as a weight loss product, studies show mixed results.

 - To prevent and treat cancer

 Animal studies have shown that CLA has antioxidant properties and may reduce the spread of cancer.
 Preliminary studies in humans suggest potential anticancer effects.
 However, clinical trials to confirm safety and effectiveness are needed.

 Studies show that while CLA reduces total cholesterol levels, it also reduces HDL, or good cholesterol levels.